 Caprese Bites make the BEST EVER festive finger food for entertaining!
 A tomato basil mozzarella appetizer that can be plated with savory dips to skewer with prosciutto.
-Melon and Prosciutto Skewers, Coconut prawns, Crab cakes, Baked Brie with garlic or our Caprese Bites which of these appetizers will rock your boat?
+Melon and Prosciutto Skewers, Coconut prawns, Crab cakes, Baked Brie with garlic, Cranberry Brie, Cottage Cheese Dip or our Caprese Bites which of these appetizers will rock your boat?

 Mini sliced tomatoes, seeds scooped out, toasted crushed pine nuts and basil pesto scooped into base, stuffed with a mozzarella ball, HELLO FESTIVE FINGER FOOD!